guihen01/Rest-API-Get-All-Groups/README.md

 allow to make a rest api request to jira server it is based on rest api library of Atlassian ref : https://docs.atlassian.com/software/jira/docs/api/REST/8.13.2/ the excutable code when lounched ask some questions for starting the corresponding rest API

 1) download the nuget package Get-All-Jira-Groups at  https://www.nuget.org/packages/Get-All-Jira-Groups/ and insert the package in your project
 2) OR copy and paste from this github repository the Program.cs code in your C# project , compile (build and execute)
+3) OR download the published application on this site : https://github.com/guihen01/Rest-API-Get-All-Groups/releases/download/RestAPI/Get-All-Jira-Groups.zip

 # Parameters